-When we went in the Hostel we'd go through the kitchen and then close the door to the kitchen and go into the other part, because it was better breathing there.
+And when we went in the hostel we'd go through the kitchen and then close the door to the kitchen and go into the other part because it was better breathing there.
 The kitchen was a little too smoky.
-In fact, the fire was close enough that it browned a curtain that was facing the fire.
+In fact that's where one of the curtains...the fire was close enough that the fire browned a curtain that was facing the fire.